DrewDavidson1999/MIST353_Project/WeatherDataAPI/WeatherDataAppAPI/API_README.md

 ## **Nathan Stryker APIs**
 ### 1. ChangePassword API
+### Page 7: This page will simply allow the user to change their password.
 #### Purpose:
 The **ChangePW** API allows users to change their password.
 This API updates user data from the `ext_Users` table from the WeatherDataDB based on the userid and password input.
 This API accepts the input from the users in order for them to update their password to whatever they would like to.
 ### Inputs: